Gamemode4Dev/blog/source/_posts/nov-update.md

 ### Fandom

 The fandom is now... gone!
-Masses of the information on their was out of date and had been migrated to the new wiki when we moved over four years ago.
+Masses of the information on there was out of date and had been migrated to the [new wiki](https://wiki.gm4.co) when we moved over four years ago.

-An archive will be provided at some point in the future
+An archive will be provided at some point in the future.

 ### Our Wiki
 The wiki has seen a little love over the last few weeks!